top of page

 Visual Reinforcement Audiometry is a behavioral hearing test designed for children between 6 months and 3 years of age.
 Unlike older children or adults, infants can’t reliably respond to verbal instructions during a hearing assessment.
 VRA addresses this challenge by combining sound stimulation with visual rewards.

 During a VRA session, the audiologist presents a series of sounds through a speaker.
-When the child turns their head toward the sound source—a natural reflex indicating they heard the sound—they are rewarded with a visual stimulus, such as a moving toy, animated video, or light display.
+When the child turns their head toward the sound source, they are rewarded with a visual stimulus, such as a moving toy, animated video, or light display.
 This positive reinforcement encourages the child to participate consistently, providing reliable and measurable results.

 How VRA Helps Children